cfpb/Metro2/README.md

 For local development, postgresql will run inside a docker container with sample data.
 To start the container in the background, run `docker-compose up -d`.
 This will create a postgresql container, a container to run the app, a volume to persist data for both postgres and the application, and a default network that allows communication with the containers from the host machine.

-Once your containers are up and running, you can connect to the postgres container using `docker-compose exec postgres sh` and the application container using `docker-compose exec evaluator sh`
+Once your containers are up and running, you can connect to the postgres container using `docker-compose exec -it metro2_postgres_1 sh` and the application container using `docker-compose exec -it metro2_evaluator_1 sh`

-To run the applicatin once you are connected to the evaluator container, run the command `./setup.sh'`.
+To run the application once you are connected to the evaluator container, run the command `./setup.sh'`.

 To bring down the created containers when you are done with them, run `docker-compose down`.
 To also remove volumes at the same time, run `docker-compose down -v`.
 To remove images in addition to volumes, run `docker-compose down --rmi "all" -v`.